elixir-fox-mcc-05/Kamvan_server/README.md

 ----
   **User Login**
 ----
-  Login to user account to access todo list (if user already register)
+  Login to user account to access kanban board (if user already register)

 * **URL**